cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 * is platform independent
 * has lots of templates
 * has been around for many years so it works well
-* removes you form the burdon of figure placements
+* removes you form the pain of figure placements
 * focusses you on content rather tan the appearance of the paper
 * integrates well with code repositories such as git to write collaborative papers.